 Verification of Identity header(s) at the STIR/SHAKEN applies to all claims/extensions at the STIR/SHAKEN termination.
 Therefore, div extension claims will be verified as well.
 Whether only Identity(shaken) or also Identity(div) headers based on TDM signaling diversion information needs to be generated is determined based on bilateral agreement.
 If verified diversion chain is used to populate TDM signaling diversion information during STIR/SHAKEN termination then Identity(div) may be generated during STIR/SHAKEN re-generation.

+Support For Other Claim Types

+The hop-by-hop agreement characteristic of the mechanism makes it suitable to utilize ISUP parameters supporting additional claim types in a flexible way.

+rph claims can be supported by using the ISUP Calling Party’s Category parameter.

+“nam” key of rcd claim can be supported by using the Display Name Information parameter.

+“crn” claim, if used to provide information about the type of the call, e.g. telemarketing, political, survey, public-service, can be supported by making use of the ISUP Originating Line Identifier field.
+Any categories, which do not correspond to an already defined value, may be supported by using spare values based on bilateral agreement between the operators.

+In general, ISUP User-to-User Information parameter may be used for any claim type as long as the required size does not exceed limits (131 octets).

 Security Concerns

 The mechanism relies on STIR/SHAKEN security principles on each STIR/SHAKEN leg and transitive trust on TDM interconnect between two operators.

+Original STIR/SHAKEN authentication is verified at the STIR/SHAKEN Leg-A. The result of this verification is signaled over trusted TDM interconnect.
+The signaled value is used to re-construct the verified authentication level at the STIR/SHAKEN Leg-B. As such, the original authentication information is not lost and used verbatim.

 Deployment Models

 Existing GW equipment at TDM interconnects may/may not have the capability/flexibility to apply the procedures associated with this mechanism.
 Lack of functionality support in GWs may be overcome by performing them in front-end/back-end entities.
 For example, a front-ending SIP entity may verify Identity(shaken) signature, remove it and populate ISUP MIME body with corresponding parameter values.
 Similarly, at the other end of TDM interconnect, a back-end entity may receive INVITW with ISUP MIME, which has verified attestation level encoded in a parameter, and generate an Identity(shaken) header based on it.